Dynasty Fantasy Football Rookie Draft Strategy

 Ultimately, the goal, regardless of strategy, is hitting with draft picks and improving a dynasty team.
 This article will go position-by-position and break down the rookie class with a focus on current positioning, short and long-term potential, and the overall positional strategy in rookie drafts.

 Traditional one quarterback leagues devalue the position due to a glut of startable options and with few exceptions, little difference in overall fantasy performance.
 That doesn’t mean there aren’t benefits to a reliable weekly starter at quarterback.
 Their shelf life, particularly peak performance, tends to be longer and injury rates are lower than other positions.
-These leagues tend to make the top rookies second-round picks at best with the rare instance of a bad rookie class or a truly special prospect sneaking into the back end of Round 1.
-In superflex and two-quarterback leagues, top rookie signal-callers generally rise to the top of the draft board.
-In 2020, that’s no exception as two of the top three picks should come from the quarterback position.
+These leagues tend to make the top rookies second round picks at best with the rare instance of a bad rookie class or a truly special prospect sneaking into the back end of Round 1.
+In superflex and two quarterback leagues, top rookie signal callers generally rise to the top of the draft board.
+In 2021, that’s no exception as it’s likely that most drafts see at least three of the top five picks come from the quarterback position.

 - All Premium Content